Reiki Melbourne (Daylesford) Banner

 Think of it like constructing a building: one storey goes on the next which goes on the next.
 In particular, you need a solid foundation before the rest of the building can go up.
 You can have all the materials for the mainframe of the building, sure, but if the foundations are dodgy everything will still collapse.

 What’s more, the attunements are actually a two-way energetic connection between the Reiki Master and the student.
 How powerful they are depends on both people.
-The student will gain little benefit if the master is low on energy; just as the amount of energy the student can absorb will depend on his or her very own ‘energetic capacity’.
+The student will gain little benefit if the master is low on energy; just as the amount of energy the student can absorb will depend on his very own ‘energetic capacity’.

 As a result, students should find that second and third level attunements are more powerful, not so much because there is anything intrinsically more special about them, but rather because the student has grown energetically.
 This means that he or she can more deeply experience communion with the teacher (or, to be more precise, Reiki energy).